-Remember we now have offices in Leigh, Bury, Nantwich and Southport and our satellite office in London as well as offering telephone and remote meeting options.
+Remember we now have offices in Leigh, Bury, Nantwich and Southport as well as our new office in Spinningfields, Manchester.

 The following does not relate to the rules in Scotland where things are different.
-The content is correct as of the date of writing 24th January 2023.
+The content is correct as of the date of writing 11th December 2023.